zhongyang219/TrafficMonitor/README_en-us.md

 [![GitHub release](https://img.shields.io/github/release/zhongyang219/TrafficMonitor.svg?style=flat-square)](https://github.com/zhongyang219/TrafficMonitor/releases/latest)

 # TrafficMonitor Introduction
 TrafficMonitor is a network monitoring suspension window software in Windows platform.
 It can display the current network speed, CPU and memory usage.
-It also support the functions of display in the taskbar, change skin and historical traffic statistics. <br>
+It also support the functions of display in the taskbar, change skin and historical traffic statistics.

-# Related Links<br>
+# Related Links

 Please [click here](https://github.com/zhongyang219/TrafficMonitor/releases/latest) to download the latest version of TrafficMonitor.<br>
 Alternate link: Download from [Baidu Netdisk](https://pan.baidu.com/s/15PMt7s-ASpyDwtS__4cUhg).
 Access code: `ou0m`<br>
 If you encounter any problems, please [click here](https://github.com/zhongyang219/TrafficMonitor/blob/master/Help_en-us.md).<br>

 You can also [click here](https://github.com/zhongyang219/TrafficMonitor/actions?query=workflow:"Release+CI") to download the pre-release build version of TrafficMonitor.

+Starting from version 1.80,  the temperature monitoring function has been added.
+If you do not need the temperature monitoring function and you encounter problems with the version 1.80 or higher, it is recommended to download the version without temperature monitoring.
+(Find the version that contains `without_temperature` in the file name on the Release page.)

 # Main Features
 * Displays the current network transfer speed, CPU and memory usage.<br>